boundcorp/django-mountaineer/README.md

 ```

 The django admin will be accessible at http://localhost:5006/admin/.
-You should view the [HomeController](/frontend/controllers/home.py) at http://localhost:5006/,
+You should view the [HomeController](/example/example/controllers/home.py) at http://localhost:5006/,
 which shows an example of retrieving resources from Django ORM and returning them via mountaineer SSR.

 ## Extras

+### Django Sessions and Authentication in FastAPI/Mountaineer

+We have 2 options for exposing Django sessions and authentication in FastAPI/Mountaineer:

+1. (heavy, more complete) Use django's full middleware stack, by adding the `django_mountaineer.DjangoMiddlewareRunner` to your FastAPI middleware.
+2. (lightweight, less complete) Use `django_mountaineer.get_session` Dependency Injection, which is an async re-implementation of django's session middleware, for loading the user as a dependency.

 ### Controller Sniffing
-If you check my `frontend/app.py`, you'll see that I'm using a simple controller sniffing mechanism to automatically
+If you check my `example/example/app.py`, you'll see that I'm using a simple controller sniffing mechanism to automatically
-load the controllers files found within the `frontend/controllers` folder.
+load the controllers files found within the `example/example/views` folder.
 This is a simple django-esque autoloader to adapt to the mountaineer convention and just a personal preference.

-### WIP

-- [ ] use Django Auth in Mountaineer views